zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/README.md

 * Upgrading a Sharded Environment
 * Migrating from Audience Targeting to Segmentation and Personalization

-## Maintaining A Liferay DXP Installation
+## Maintaining a Liferay DXP Installation

 * Installing Patches
 * Backing Up